CQTS/summer23-homework/homework/2--Paths-and-Identifications/2-4--Composition-and-Filling.lagda.md

    right-of-box : I → I → I
    bottom-of-box : I → I → I
 ```
+We do the following because we want a formula equaling 1

 Now, `i` and `j` are in the left of the box just when `i = i0`, or in
 other words when `~ i = i1`.
 So
 ```